Nonprofit event insurance: A guide to comprehensive coverage

 For instance, your nonprofit organization decides to host a charity 5K, and one of the runners trips over an unmarked curb on the course.
 They sprain their ankle and need to get treated at the emergency room.
 Your charity event insurance would pay for their hospital visit and X-ray, plus any rehabilitation expenses, like physical therapy.

 A standard special event insurance policy protects your organization from many of the risks you face when holding charity events.
 However, there are certain things that are not covered.
-One of the most common is alcohol.
+The most common are alcohol-related accidents and liabilities.

 If you are planning to serve alcohol at your next event, you need to add a rider to your special event insurance policy to cover liquor liability claims.
 A basic fundraising insurance policy usually excludes coverage for events where alcohol is sold or served because of the increased level of risk.